Tracing Networks of Knowledge in the Digital Age: Overview

 Thanks to the existing and emerging digital technologies, nowadays it is possible to trace networks of knowledge at a scale and at a level of granularity that were unimaginable just a few years ago.
 In this article we will discuss a series of studies concerning the analysis and mapping of networks of knowledge at different scales through a variety of sources of digital data.
 We will focus in particular on data from social media, large-scale digital repositories and mobile data.

 For instance, networks of knowledge can be extracted by analysing the interactions happening in social network platforms.
-In particular, models of information diffusion can be defined to represent and understand the spreading of knowledge in groups of users in time and space~\citep{nekovee2007theory, liben2008tracing, lazer2009life, lerman2010information, kitsak2010identification, miritello2011dynamical, dodds2011temporal, karsai2011small, pastor2015epidemic}.
+In particular, models of information diffusion can be defined to represent and understand the spreading of knowledge in groups of users in time and space~\citep{nekovee2007theory, liben2008tracing, lazer2009life, lerman2010information, kitsak2010identification, dodds2011temporal, karsai2011small, pastor2015epidemic}.
 A typical way is to describe the process of dissemination of the information using epidemic models, where the process of diffusion does not involve a disease~\citep{anderson1992infectious}, but a piece of information.
 In this way, it is possible to represent knowledge dissemination over networks as epidemic processes and formalise them by means of mathematical models~\citep{keeling2005networks}.
 One of the most fascinating aspects related to tracing networks of knowledge in the digital world is that it is possible to extract data in a digital format and use them to develop and test models of dissemination at a scale.
 Indeed, this is one of the most compelling examples of applications of big data outside the commercial world~\citep{musolesi2014big}.

 Diffusion models can be devised to understand how knowledge `spreads' through a network of people in a community, in a society, in a city, in a country or even at planetary scale.
 Knowledge is usually defined as information acquired through experience or education.
 Therefore, tracing the diffusion of knowledge corresponds in a sense to tracing the diffusion of information~\citep{hidalgo2015information}.
 We have witnessed the development of a variety of models for describing the spreading and the adoption of knowledge, such as, for example, the generation and acceptance of innovative ideas, starting from the marketing community~\citep{goldenberg2001talk}.
+Network scientists have also contributed to the fields through the definition of several models of increasing complexity~\citep{iacopini2018network}.
 One of the most famous models is indeed the Bass model~\citep{Bass01011969}, which describes the adoption of innovation in a community by means of a very parsimonious mathematical model.